patriotsoftware/slack-bot-action/README.md

 remove-branch-prefix:
     Removes branch /refs/head/ from string instances of /refs/heads.
 Values: true/false.
 Allows use of ${{ github.ref }} to print without /refs/heads
     Default: true
+fallback-destination:
+    The channel (in the format `#channel`) used for when any of the previous destinations fail.
 ```

 # Outputs